FreshMozzarella/Project-Blackjack/README.md

 * add a betting mechanic.
 Player starts with 500$
 * add smoother CSS animations
+* add spinning animations
+* add more ways to bet and win!

 <!-- A README.md file with these sections: